This subtle touch releases the brightness.

 Days become shorter and shorter and then, for a couple of weeks before and after the solstice, there’s a pause when there’s no noticeable change in the nights’ length.
 During a zoom session here in the winter dark I listen clear across the world to a trickle of midsummer morning birdsong.

 I'm thinking about avoidance and approach and how, as a teenager, I learned to plunge into tormenting thoughts and feelings, not because I thought it would help but because, desperate as a cornered animal, I understood that avoidance hadn’t worked.
-With (I felt) nothing to lose, I remember throwing myself towards a sense of shame and worthlessness that towered like a breaking wave.
+With (I felt) nothing to lose, I remember throwing myself towards a sense of shame and worthlessness that towered over me like a wave.
 And being astonished by the way the feelings washed over and through me, transformed from monstrous abstractions to creaturely sensation.
 Just human grief, after all, and a turbulence of other emotions that lifted and rolled me and, in the end, set me down.
 Of course the wave gathered again (and again) but I knew from that time that once I put aside my resistance and entered the surge I had nothing to fear.

 Thinking too about the work that’s to be done in transforming the pain, inflicted and received, of our colonising and colonised history.
 Avoidance isn’t working here either; refusal to acknowledge trespass and murder and theft hampers and weighs heavier with time.
 The medicine now is in our tears and the unseen work they befriend that frees us to act justly.